 This is a lot to take in, especially for a beginner, someone who has limited knowledge about how WordPress works.
 But taking these measures are a step in the right direction.

 That being said, many of the security measures can be executed with a single security plugin.
 All you’d have to do is click a button.
-For instance, a security plugin like MalCare scans your site, protects your login page, runs a firewall to block malicious traffic, change security keys and salts and a host of other things.
+For instance, a security plugin like MalCare performs malware scanning, protects your login page, runs a firewall to block malicious traffic, change security keys and salts and a host of other things.
 The best part is many of these measures are automated so that you can spend more time focusing on your business instead of worrying about security.
 We hope that this article helps you to find out how to secure a WordPress website.

 Try Out MalCare Security Services Right Now!